dirigiblelabs/curriculum-2018/AlexandraJordanova/Documents-Perspective.md

 ## Documents view

-You can open the Documents perspective by clicking the **Documents** icon.
+You can open the Documents view by clicking the **Documents** icon.

  ![open-doc-perspective.png](https://i.imgur.com/QtxGEjX.png)